 She joined a children’s theatre group whose regular cast included Bill Finn and Danny Goldman.

-Tall, rangy Bill went on to write musicals as William Finn with his first success about ten years later: In Trousers.
-Later he’d become lauded and awarded for his Falsetto trilogy, A New Brain and The 25th Annual Putnam County Spelling Bee.
+Tall, rangy Bill went on to write musicals as William Finn with his first success about 10 years later: In Trousers.
+Later he’d become lauded and awarded for his Falsetto trilogy, A New Brain, and The 25th Annual Putnam County Spelling Bee.
 Danny became a film actor, specializing in voices, including that of Brainy Smurf and also became a Hollywood casting director of television commercials.
-Vene also got roles in summer stock in Rochester, New Hampshire.
+Vene also got roles in summer stock in Rochester, NH.

 I join ABC